Our Favorite Kid-Friendly Restaurants in Asheville

 It’s a really fun activity that not only keeps kids entertained, but also gets them excited to try their meal.
 NOTE: The make-your-own pizza option is available for children ages 12 and under only.

-Apart from the kid-friendly fun, Pizza Mind also happens to have some of the best pizza in Asheville.
-I especially love their Happy Wheel pizza (think: Big Mac on a pizza) and Caesar Salad.
+Apart from the kid-friendly fun, Pizza Mind also happens to have some of the most delicious pizza in Asheville.
+We especially love their Happy Wheel pizza (think: Big Mac on a pizza) and Caesar Salad.
 Their croutons and crust are excellent!!

 I know that it may sound crazy to hear that the big winner of the 2022 James Beard Awards would be kid-friendly, but it’s true!
-It’s such a cool, laidback space with great food and wildly quick service.
+It’s such a laidback and casual Indian restaurant with great food and wildly quick service.

 There are always several kids when we go and the noise of the restaurant just kind of drowns everyone out.
 Also, everyone is just so nice and accommodating.